Snaicol/Regex_Search/README.md

 # Regex Search

 With this file you can search through multiple file in the same folder for a key word or a key sentence.
-The supported file up to now are ".txt" and ".xml".
+The supported file up to now are ".txt", ".xml" an ".pdf".

 ## Getting Started